-The US Social Security Number (SSN) was first issued during the 1930's as part of President Roosevelt's "New Deal" program, a response to the Great Depression.
+The US Social Security Number (SSN) was first issued during the 1930's as part of President Roosevelt's "New Deal" program, a response to the ravages of the Great Depression.
 The purpose of the 9-digit number was to track a persons contributions and benefits under Social Security.

-Following the clusterf*ck that was the Equifax breach, the Trump administration is looking for a way to get away from using the SSN in this way, and come up with another method of identifying consumers, probably based upon cryptographic data - something like blockchain, already used by other countries.
+Following the clusterf*ck that was the 2017 Equifax breach, the current administration is looking for a way to get away from using the SSN in this way, and come up with another method of identifying consumers, probably based upon cryptographic data - perhaps something like blockchain, already used by other countries.